-Stop searching for a fabulously easy recipe for pork tenderloin and cabbage and try this!
+Stop searching for a fabulously easy pork tenderloin and cabbage recipe, and try this!

-A combination of a mere 5 ingredients and very little fussing will result in a yummy pork tenderloin and cabbage meal!
+A combination of a mere 5 ingredients and minimal fussing will result in a yummy pork tenderloin and cabbage meal!

 For as long as I can remember, my mom prepared pork tenderloin and shredded cabbage.